soopdop/blog_deployer/source/_posts/TIP-How-to-see-log-in-jsfiddle.md

 ## What is the  Firebug

-It's a debugging tool for Firefox environment, but I think it's not commonly used these days.
+This is a debugging tool for Firefox environment, but I think it's not commonly used these days.
 This is because **Chrome develpoer tool** is even better.
-However, it'ss still being developed. (http://getfirebug.com/)
+However, Firebug is still being developed. (http://getfirebug.com/)